How Itron Optimized Its Data-Gathering Processes and Developed More Effective Part Risk Management

 The Background

 Itron currently operates in over 100 countries, serving upwards of 8,000 cities and utility companies in markets all over the world.
 Its annual revenue for 2023 was $2.2 billion.
-In recent years, the firm has also emerged as a leader in the smart city movement, which seeks to equip the world’s largest population centers with smart technology that uses data to guide metropolises toward efficient resource use and sustainable operations.
+In recent years, the firm has also emerged as a leader in the smart city movement, which seeks to equip the world’s largest population centers with smart technology that helps boost efficient resource use and sustainable operations.

 Challenge

 Until mid-2022, Itron was under contract with a well-known parts management software vendor, a partnership that spanned nearly a decade.
-While the platform had served Itron reasonably well, Itron was looking to streamline the way they analyze their bills of materials (BOMs), gather data on parts, and implement derisking strategies.
+While the platform had served Itron reasonably well, the company wanted to streamline the way they analyzed their bills of materials (BOMs), gathered data on parts, and implemented derisking strategies.
 When the opportunity to find an alternative solution appeared, Megan Thalman—a product lifecycle management manager at Itron responsible for carrying out BOM reviews and managing part risk—saw a valuable opportunity for the company to reassess its relationship with the vendor.

 Issues with Concurrent Users